boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 The other thing we need to keep with this is per document its term frequency or TF.
 We need this for ranking, BUT we have a nice property about the bit signatures.
 Because if we get a match, we know there is at least one match, we can ignore storing any term that occurs only once in the document.
 This is an advantage again over the the term lists of an inverted index.

 So this is getting a bit complex at this point, but hey nothing worth doing is usually easy.
+Before doing anything else lets consider the rotation.

-Lastly bit vector rotation.
-Because all the examples used in bitfunnel were using the same number of documents to vectors it took a while for this to sink in.
-Here is an example of it in ascii which makes more sense to me.
+Bit vector rotation.
+Because all the examples used in bitfunnel were using the same number of documents to vectors it took a while for this to sink in, as all the examples are a perfect square.
+Here is an example of it in ASCII which makes more sense... to me at least.

+Lets consider an index with the following properties.

 3 documents.
-8 bit vector.
+8 bit vector or bloom filter.
 Single hash function, so each term added is hashed once and flips one bit.

 ```
-Normal view,
+Normal view, where we have documents as rows and the columns contain the bloom filter.

 document1 10111010
 document2 01100100
 document3 00100111

-Rotated view
+Rotated view, where we have terms as the rows and columns are for a single document.

 term1 001
 term2 101